Welcome to RotoGuru's 2019 Market Madness Contest!

 For additional commentary on Market Madness Contest strategy and results, please check out the Market Madness message forum.

-Congrats to contest winner qatman with a score of G$431.
-The winner of the Basket-Free Contest is dzparks, with a score of G$243.
+Congrats to contest winner erb136 with a score of G$441.
+The winner of the Basket-Free Contest is smith32, with a score of G$368 (tiebreaker based on best return on shorts).

-The best possible score this year would have been G$1016.
-North Carolina appears in only two representations on the long side (team, #1 seeds) offset by a short of the ACC basket.
-The best short this year was the #2 seed basket, while the top scoring longs were the SEC, the #7 seed basket, and South Carolina, each netting from G$116 to G$129.
+The best possible score this year would have been G$766 (I think – can anyone do better that that?)
+Villanova appears in only one representation on the long side (team only), but was also shorted as part of the ACC.
+The best short this year was the #8 seed basket, while the top scoring longs were the #3 seed basket and Auburn, netting G$102 and G$93, respectively.
 Here is the complete list of units, sorted by net return.

 Prize winners will be notified by email within the next week.
 Thanks to all for continuing to support this oldest of all RotoGuru Contests.

 Although 75% of the tournament games have already been played, the second weekend is when the scoring volatility picks up.
 This is primarily due to the bonus points awarded for reaching the Final Four.
 Remember that for all teams seeded #2 or worse, the bonus for advancing to the Final Four is 10 times the seed value.
-So, for example, if 11-seeded Xavier survives two more games, they’ll earn an extra 110.
+So, for example, if 12-seeded Oregon survives two more games, they’ll earn an extra 120.

 The standings are now posted, and will be updated after each set of games is complete.
 If you think you entered and don’t see your entry listed on the main standings page, let me know ASAP.